tarxvftech/FCS-152/README.md

 to let us know when something interesting happened.

-While you hold that power button, you can initiate a successful, standard arduino flash from speeds of 115200 up to at least 460800 baud and probably more.
+While you hold that power button, you can initiate a successful, standard arduino flash from speeds of 115200 up to 460800 baud.
+Possibly more but 460800 was the fastest reliable speed I could get.
 Faster is better since you have to hold the power button down the entire time.

 We don't yet know the optimal settings for the project but the radio still appears to run, so that's nice.